 I think quinoa would make an excellent substitution.

 This low-carb, paleo-approved soup tastes way too indulgent to be healthy.
 But I promise, it is!

 You use cauliflower instead of potatoes to cut back on the carbs, and the added liquid smoke is a superb touch.

 You could even make this into a Whole30 soup recipe if you swap the butter for coconut oil or bacon fat.

-You don’t have to be Irish to crave this ham, cabbage, and potato soup.
+You don’t have to be Irish to crave this ham and cabbage soup.
 It’s comforting, filling, and pretty inexpensive to make.

 I enjoy having more rustic chunks of ham torn from the bone rather than cubed ham, so I always use a hock.
-But you can make that choice depending on what you prefer and what’s available to you.
+But you can use whatever leftover ham you prefer.

-This is delicious served with a generous helping of cheddar cheese, chives, and fried ham or bacon!
+This soup is delicious topped with a generous helping of cheddar cheese, chives, and fried ham or bacon!

-If you prefer more stock in your soup, I recommend cooking the rice ahead of time, so it doesn’t soak it all up.
+If you prefer more stock, I recommend cooking the rice ahead of time so it doesn’t soak it all up.